 - Why do users get confused or anxious, when they can no longer proceed?

 - How do users behave, where do they stop and drop-off?

-On mobile devices, the layout of the old platform was a traditional multi-step checkout and on desktop, it was a one-step long scrolling page.
-The biggest pitfall of one-step checkout is that when wanting to review the order data, users have to review what they’ve typed directly in the active form fields.
-Stats showed that the old checkout has a high number of errors in address fields and card filed.
+On mobile devices, the layout of the old checkout was a traditional multi-step journey.
+On desktop, it was a one-step long scrolling page.
+The biggest pitfall of one-step checkout was that when wanting to scan the order data, users had to scroll up to review what they’ve typed directly in the active form fields.
+Stats showed that the old checkout has a high number of errors in address fields and payments method area.

-I investigating previous attempts that aimed to improve the checkout experience.
-I reviewed previous checkout usability studies conducted by other UX designers.
-I’ve read checkout articles and reports by Baymard Institute.
+I investigated previous attempts that aimed to improve the checkout experience.
+I've read articles and reports by Baymard Institute.
 These articles are based on nine years of observations and test findings from usability research on e-Commerce checkout processes and abandonment rates.
-I watched talks and listened to podcasts to learn more about similar cases like Reinventing PayPal’s checkout by Bill Scott.
-I’ve participated in Google’s UX marathon to learn more about mobile checkout and forms UX best practices.
+I watched talks and listened to podcasts like Reinventing PayPal’s checkout by Bill Scott.
+And I’ve participated in Google’s UX marathon to learn best practices for mobile checkout.

-Working together with the UX researcher Loc Phan, we designed a scenario and tasks for the remote unmoderated usability study, to gain insights into how the platform compares with the nine biggest competitors.
-We recruited participants and asked them what would they expect to see during the checkout.
+Working together with the UX researcher Loc Phan, I designed a scenario for the remote unmoderated usability test.
+The main objective for the test was to compare existing version versus the nine biggest competitors.
+We recruited participants and asked them to complete checkout process on our and competitors' websites.

 During the usability study, people were complaining that they can't find the order summary.
 People want to see the name and image of an item and full price breakdown.
 The old checkout didn't display full order summary.
 Things got worse on mobile version where order summary was presented at the last step of the checkout.

 Interestingly the data showed that typically people with lower order value first look for the delivery cost.